-The execution queue is built from the repository and contains the scripts to be played back.
+The execution queue is built when scripts are added from the repository and contains the scripts to be played back.
+Logic is built into the "Add to Execution Queue" process that idnetifies and establishes linkages between related scripts as the execution queue is being built.

-FIltered Recording
+Filtered Recording

-A filtered recording is used when you want to record a small subset of users or transactions on the source system.
+A filtered recording is used when you want to record a subset of users, transactions, objects, or transaction types rather than all activity on the source system.
 It is typically used for testing purposes to ensure that the setup from central to source system has been completed correctly.